• Skip to primary navigation

 None

-What Is ChangeEd?
+What Is Changed?

 What Does It Offer?

-ChangEd’s mission is to help borrowers effectively repay and automate the process.
+Changed’s mission is to help borrowers effectively repay and automate the process.
 Borrowers can build a repayment path that helps them save the most.
 They can choose which loans they want to pay off first and the platform builds recommendations to tackle the next loan that will save them the most.
 Here's how it works.

 Round-Ups

 As an example, when you spend $2.54 for coffee, the app will save $0.46.
-Once you get to $5 in savings, it will send the money to your ChangEd FDIC-insured account.
+Once you get to $5 in savings, it will send the money to your Changed FDIC-insured account.

 Note that you can pause round-ups at any time.
 Currently, the app allows users to set up a pause for 15, 30 or 60 days.